purwansh/500MHz-550MHz-Delay-Locked-Loop-DLL-Design/README.md

-# 500MHz-550MHz-Delay-Locked-Loop-DLL-Design
+# 500MHz – 550MHz Delay-Locked Loop (DLL) Design

-This repository contains the design, implementation, and characterization of a 500MHz to 550MHz Delay-Locked Loop (DLL)[cite: 2].
-This project was completed as Design Project #1 for the course EE698G: Circuit design for frequency and phase synthesis by Purwansh Sahu (Roll No. 251040079)
+This repository contains the design, implementation, and characterization of a 500MHz to 550MHz Delay-Locked Loop (DLL).
+This project was completed as Design Project #1 for the course EE698G: Circuit design for frequency and phase synthesis by Purwansh Sahu (Roll No. 251040079).

 ## Specifications and Requirements